The advice sheets below have the latest information on fair trading. If you need more advice call 01753 475111 (Regulatory Services option).

 The CPRs cover commercial practices, which include any act, omission, course of conduct, representation or commercial communication (including advertising and marketing) by a trader that is directly connected with the promotion, sale or supply of a product to consumers.

-A trader must not mislead a consumer about a product (this is defined very broadly and includes goods, services, digital content, rights and obligations) in any way by giving false or deceptive information about a number of specific matters.
+A trader must not mislead a consumer about a product in any way by giving false or deceptive information about a number of specific matters.
 They must also not omit information about a product that a consumer would need in order to make an informed decision.

 It should be noted that to breach the majority of the Regulations the misleading information given (or information that has not been given) to a consumer must cause, or be likely to cause, the average consumer to make a different transactional decision.
 An example of this would be the consumer making a purchase that they would not otherwise have made.
 Transactional decisions also include decisions made after a consumer has bought a product - for example, the decision whether to return a faulty product or to accept an offer of redress.